MITHaystack/cuda_mcmc/README.md

     $ source ~/.bashrc

 Or simply open a new console window.
+This will automatically run ~/.bashrc script and set the environment variables.